 Too low sensitivity prevents the helmet from darkening when exposed to light, and too high sensitivity causes prolonged darkening.

 - Take a Sun Test

-Put your helmet on and go outside into the brightly shining sunlight and face the sun as you wave your hands across your eyesight path.
+Put your helmet on and go outside into the brightly shining sunlight and face the sun as you wave your hands across your eyesight path (Yes, it is safe to do).
 The action helps block the sunlight and trigger the helmet to adjust a suitable response like an auto-darkening mode.